Three steps to help avoid patients belongings going missing

 2 – HCA’s Responsible for Personal Property

 This system was suggested in an online discussion where once a patient is admitted to a ward a HCA is responsible for recording the patient’s belongings on a basic form such as the one printed onto a personal property bag.
 Any of the items the patient is not using can then be stored in this.
-When a patient is discharged or if they move onto a different ward the HCA checks the patient’s belongings against the list on the bag.
+When a patient is discharged or if they move onto a different ward the HCA checks their belongings against the list on the bag.
 If any items are missing it is noticed straight away giving them a real chance to find them.
 If they are being transferred to another ward the HCA would do a handover of the property bag with the HCA on the new ward.

 3 – Shake for SHADES System